TRUBDUBZ/MyJavascripting/README.md

-# MyJavascripting
+# My Javascripting

-  This is where i will share my solutions to the [Javascripting](https://github.com/workshopper/javascripting) challenges
+- This is where i will share my solutions to the [Javascripting](https://github.com/workshopper/javascripting) challenges.